rledford/qproc-mongo/README.md

 });
 ```

-For this example, the request looks like this...
+For this example, the request URI looks like this...

 ```
 http://localhost:3000/api/events?eventType=in:music,sports&eventDate=gt:2018-01-01,lt:2019-01-01&ticketCount=lt:1000&ticketCost=gte:299.99
 ```

-First, this request's query string should be handled by something like `query-string` so that `req.query` looks like this...
+The `req.query` then looks like this...

 ```js
 {